-Signed Paperbacks are also available – Contact Me for more info!
+Signed Paperbacks are also available (postage in Australia included)!

 Myna’s a selkie, though she doesn’t know it.